replicatedhq/help-center/content/api/ship-assets/helm.md

 - `local` - Configuration for indicating an already existing source chart to render from.

+    required:

+  - `chart_root` - The base directory of the existing chart.

 - `values` - Values to set during rendering, overrides defaults in `values.yaml` if present in the chart root.

+- `when` - This asset will be included when 'when' is omitted or true

 ### Examples